goplus/builder/docs/usage/usage.md

 ## Overview
-In out platform, the top section is the toolbar, the left section is the code and sound editing area for the project, and the right section is the stage viewer along with the sprite and background editing area.
+In out platform, the top section is the toolbar, the left section is the code and sound editing area for the project, and the right section is the stage viewer along with the sprite and backdrop editing area.

 Upon entering the editor, you will see our default project, which consists of a white backdrop and a small cow.

 ![](../static/usage/overview.png)

 ## Edit

+### Assets Import
 We can import new sprite by the "ADD NEW" area in the sprite list.

 If we want to upload local images as sprite.We can choose to click the upload button of the "ADD NEW" area, and name the sprite, and upload its costume image from local.
 We can also select the category for the sprite and choose whether to upload it to the asset library.